 An American dish with a French name and Italian ingredients.
 That’s chicken Francaise, for you!
 This simple pasta course is the perfect mix of rich and light ingredients.
-A lightly breaded chicken cutlet is sauteed and then cooked in a sauce rich in the flavors of garlic, lemon and wine.
-Serve it with a big heap of fresh fettucine cooked al dente, some fresh parsley and a pinch of lemon juice for the perfectly indulgent meal.
+A lightly breaded chicken cutlet is sauteed and then cooked in a sauce loaded with the flavors of garlic, lemon, and wine.
+Serve it with a big heap of al dente fettuccine, some fresh parsley, and a pinch of lemon juice for the perfectly indulgent meal.

-Follow along with our online culinary program instructor as he shows you how to make this dish from scratch in this video tutorial.
+Follow along with our online culinary program instructor as he shows you how to make chicken Francaise from scratch in this video tutorial.

 4 chicken breasts

 ¼ cup avocado oil

 ½ oz butter